lesunb/XMIToPRISM/README.md

 ## Annotate the probabilities and Export the XMI file of your diagram

 Follow the instructions for the corresponding tool inside the folder "docs/UML Modeling Tools Instructions".
-Each tool has it's own way of inserting the probabilities.
+Each tool has it's own way of configuring it UML profile.
+Future extensions, of our conversion will adopt the MARTES profile (https://www.omg.org/spec/MARTE/About-MARTE/).

 Currently supported UML Modeling Tools: Astah, Magic Draw, Modelio and Papyrus.

 ## Build the project and create JAR file